hsuanyuyeh/MLApis/loan_approval_classification/README.md

 4. Build the front end ui with streamlit.
 Customize the input data in sidebar

 #### Goal
-Make a prediction for loan application result serving as a consultant app.
+Make a prediction for loan application result serving as a consultant app.\
-Integarate with some business rule to automate the whole application process potentially.
+Integarate with some business rules to automate the whole application process potentially.

 #### Notes
 Run the backend server: uvicorn app:app --host 0.0.0.0 --port 8000\